Google AR ‘Measure’ App Turns Android Phones Into Virtual Measuring Tapes | Inquirer Technology

 ADVERTISEMENT

-You can also use this app to measure size of room.
+You can also use this app to measure the size of the room.
 Contrary to popular belief, conventional tools also involve a margin of error.
-Measure is still a useful app for measuring rooms and other large objects like lamp posts and buildings.
+Measure is still an app that measures length with a camera for measuring rooms and other large objects like lamp posts and buildings.

 ARCore is only available for high-end devices.
-Thus, you need one to run AR measuring apps like Google’s laser measuring app for Android.
+Thus, you need one to run AR measuring apps like Google’s laser measuring app for Android and other apps for measurement.

 However, you cannot use this free measuring tape app anymore.
-Google shut it down in 2021 because it lacked accuracy and had persistent stability issues.
+Google shut down this app that measures things with a camera down in 2021 because it lacked accuracy and had persistent stability issues.

 Alfred Bayle /ra